object-oriented-python/object-oriented-programming/doc/source/tests_and_exams.rst

 marks associated with each.

 The test will work using GitHub Classroom.
-The link to accept the test "assignment" will be distributed at the start time of the test, simultaneously in the course Teams channel, by email, and in the Ed forum.
+The link to accept the test "assignment" will be distributed at the start time of the test, simultaneously as an announcement on Blackboard, and in the Ed forum.
 The test repository will contain a file :file:`README.rst` containing the questions, skeleton code appropriate to the questions, and tests.
 GitHub shows :file:`README.rst` files on the repository web page, and the instructions will be easier to read there since